OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/almoctane.md

 | **ALM Octane Client ID**   | Only when 'API Key' authentication is selected.      | Provide the Client ID. |
 | **ALM Octane Client Secret**| Only when 'API Key' authentication is selected.     | Provide the Client Secret. |

-* If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager.
+* If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from <code class="expression">space.vars.SITENAME</code>.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 # Mapping Configuration